chainflip-io/chainflip-mainnet-apis/README.md

 ### 📋 Migration Steps

+#### 🔐 **Important: Backup Your Private Keys**
+> ⚠️ **CRITICAL**: Before proceeding with the migration, ensure you have secure backups of all your private keys.
+Store backups in multiple secure locations (encrypted USB drives, secure cloud storage, etc.).
+If you lose your keys during migration, you will lose access to your funds permanently.

 #### 1️⃣ **Verify Key Location**
 > ✅ No changes needed if you followed the setup guide!